IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

   pool: demo-pool                    # Optional.
 Use to create the snapshot on a different pool than the source.
   SpaceEfficiency: thin              # Optional.
 Use to create the snapshot with a different space efficiency than the source.
   snapshot_name_prefix: demo-prefix  # Optional.
-  # NOTE: virt_snap_func should NOT be configured here.
-It is only read from the StorageClass.

   csi.storage.k8s.io/snapshotter-secret-name: demo-secret
   csi.storage.k8s.io/snapshotter-secret-namespace: default